Hklug001/Hklug001/README.md

 Intern at Bosch.

-System information student, looking to connect with people and build my career. <br>
+Looking to connect with people and build my career. <br>
-I'm currently learning more about fullstack development.<br>
+I'm currently learning more about cloud and fullstack development.<br>

 Goals for 2022: [x] *Get hired*, [ ] *Contribute to a project*,  [ ] *English fluency*